dasic002/off-i-go/README.md

 <!-- Usage of git and github for version control, inc an explanation of commit message conventions and branch mgmt -->

 # Known bugs
-- **dropdown menu on widget** - in trying to use a dropdown button from react-bootstrap, cannot seem to configure the visibility of the *::after* feature of the button so we do not get the little arrow displayed.
+- **FIXED - dropdown menu on widget** - in trying to use a dropdown button from react-bootstrap, cannot seem to configure the visibility of the *::after* feature of the button so we do not get the little arrow displayed.
 It is not major, but it is visually unnecessary and there will be another way of doing this, probably using a regular bootstrap button that toggles the visibility of the menu, just hopefully we can still configure the menu to display upwards.
+ - Fix was simple, I was able to use React-Bootstrap's basic NavBar and rearrange the NavBar.Toggle element so it is below the NavBar.Collapse element, that way it expands the menu above it.
+Once I figured that out, it was pretty simple to configure the stylings.
+Also, found a [link to a fix on Stack Overflow](https://stackoverflow.com/a/61134859) for using your own icon or text rather than bootstrap's generic icon that is hard to configure the style of.

+- **NavBar links on a medium width display** - as the user is logged in, the navbar gets too cluttered on a medium width if the links include both icon and text, so I moved the text to spans that are hidden at the medium width using 'd-md-none', but I had wanted to make the text appear only if the parent element, the Nav.Link was active.
+So I used the useState to update a const 'pathname' to compare to the link's pathname and remove the 'd-md-none' from the className group should it match.
+This works to some extent, except if the user clicks on a link that does not set the constant.
+There should be a way of doing this with a custom Hook, however this is a minor issue and I can always fallback to a collapse navbar rather than displaying the icons.

 # Agile Project Management
 ## User Stories